cxxr/better-java/README.md

 you need to use DI.

 In Java, this is typically done with the [Spring Framework][spring].
 It has a either code-based wiring or XML configuration-based wiring.
 If you use the XML configuration, it's important that you [don't overuse Spring][springso] because of its XML-based configuration format.
 There should be absolutely no logic or control structures in XML.
 It should only inject dependencies.

 Good alternatives to using Spring is Google and Square's [Dagger][dagger] library or Google's [Guice][guice].
 They don't use Spring's XML configuration file format, and instead they put the injection logic in annotations and in code.

-### Avoid Nulls
+### Avoid Null

-Try to avoid using nulls when you can.
-Do not return null collections when you should have instead returned an empty collection.
+Try to avoid using null when you can.
+DO NOT return null collections when you should have instead returned an empty collection.
 If you're going to use null, consider the [@Nullable][nullable] annotation.
 [IntelliJ IDEA][intellij] has built-in support for the @Nullable annotation.

-Read more about why not to use nulls in
+Read more about why not to use null in
 [The worst mistake of computer science][the-worst-mistake-of-computer-science].

 If you're using [Java 8][java8], you can use the excellent new [Optional][optional] type.
 If a value may or may not be present, wrap it in an *Optional* class like this: